How the Divorce Mediation Process Works

 It’s just like the old Steve Martin joke – How can you be a millionaire and never pay taxes?
 First…get a million dollars.

 This is where the importance of education comes into play.
 When parties educate themselves about the process of family law mediation, their fears abate and they understand why mediation has worked very well for so many hundreds of thousands of parties throughout the country.
-The need for education is the reason we spent so much time developing the unique and accurate content on this website.
-Once people understand that they get to keep control of the dispute in mediation, and that the process is confidential, much faster and cheaper than litigation, they get to the table.
+The need for education is the reason we spent so much time developing unique and accurate content on this website.
+Once people understand that they get to keep control of the dispute in mediation and that the process is confidential, much faster and cheaper than litigation, they get to the table.

 - The Initial Session.
-At the first session, the mediator will provide an orientation about the process and will explain what the parties can expect.
-The mediator does not provide any legal advice at this stage but focuses on educating the parties about process.
+In the first session, the mediator will provide an orientation about the process and will explain what the parties can expect.
+The mediator does not provide any legal advice at this stage but focuses on educating the parties about the process.
 For some, the mediator will choose to host the parties independently for this initial session.
 The parties will also be asked to reflect on their goals for resolving the divorce and provide background information as to their marriage and family, and discuss the main issues facing the parties.
 Each party will be asked to speak and listen and the mediator establishes his/her role of neutrality from the first moment they all meet.
 The mediator will also take care of the administrative side of things, such as asking both spouses to sign an agreement that says they will keep everything discussed during sessions completely confidential and that everyone understands the mediator cannot disclose any of the proceedings – even if there is a court case later.

 - Information Exchange.
 The parties are required by statute to disclose and exchange information so that you, your spouse and the mediator are as fully informed as possible about the facts of the case.
 The mediator is able to facilitate the exchange of financial documents such as tax returns and bank and mortgage statements and can also assist the parties by arranging for the exchange of information beyond that required by the laws.
 The mediator can also help you figure out how to access certain financial or other documentation that you may not know how to access.